 To read even more warnings from Bethlehem and Southbridge residents, click here.

-More info is uploaded in our "Files" section as there is so much data about this company
+More info located in our "Files" sections as there is so much data about this controversial company!

 Casella Attorney Tries To To Open Up Back Room Talks With Dalton: Selectboard Says NO

 Mainers try to close loophole on out of state waste: Casella has long taken advantage of